Germany: Nude Spas Not for the Faint of Heart

 And he drops his shorts.
 Just like that.
 And pops them into the shelf.

-Gingerly I peel off my bottoms then undo my top of my bikini and place it on the shelf.
+Gingerly I peel off my bottoms then undo the top of my bikini and place it on the shelf.
 Then I slip off my robe and quickly wrap my towel around me in its place.
 There.
 Ready to go.

 Moving past the entrance way I am greeted by two indoor-outdoor swimming pools (one nude and one for those in bathing suits).
 Each large pool is equipped with bars.